LaansDole/group9-ecommerce-website/README.md

 Each controller is responsible for the GET and POST method of the pages, which is then imported in `server/routes`.
 In addition, it defines the objects to go in the rendered `.ejs` file.

 8. `server/model`
-The directory contains the schema model for the `Product`, `Cart`, `Order`, etc. for the BE to work with website database.
+The directory contains the schema model for the `Product`, `Cart`, `Order`, etc. for the Backend to work with website database.

 9. `server/routes`
 This stores the routes of the layouts.
 It works with the `controllers` and `middleware` to define the page route and control user access to each pages.